 - Test for hazardous samples through air, water, and other samples

 - Observe and identify unsafe work practices

 Evaluate your organization’s broader safety programs and practices with a safety audit.
 An audit should:

-Good to know: Reviewing best practices and safety programs doesn’t just keep workers safe; it’s good business.
-OSHA estimates that $1 billion is spent each week on workers’ compensation costs, and workplace injuries, illnesses, and deaths cost businesses $170 billion each year.
+Good to know: Reviewing best practices and safety programs doesn’t just keep workers safe; it’s good business. $1 billion weekly on workers’ compensation costs. $170 billion yearly costs to businesses for workplace injuries, illnesses, and deaths *OSHA Estimates.

 10. Expand Visual Communication Throughout Your Facility